 THIS CHART IS NOT A CHECKLIST.
-FACTORS ARE NOT ADDITIVE -- SOME ARE ENTITLED TO MORE WEIGHT THAN OTHERS.
+FACTORS ARE NOT ADDITIVES -- SOME ARE ENTITLED TO MORE WEIGHT THAN OTHERS.

-Favors Intro Broker Favors Closing Broker Comments Connection to the Transaction 1 .
-Buyer is first introduced to the property by Intro Broker.
-X 2.
-Closing Broker never showed the property.
-X 3 .
-Intro Broker wrote and presented an offer on the property on behalf of the buyer but the transaction was not consummated.
-X 4 .
-Closing Broker wrote and presented an offer on the property on behalf of the buyer that was substantially similar to anoffer written by Intro Broker within a short period of time.
+1 presented an offer on the property on behalf of the buyer but the transaction was not consummated.
+4. Closing Broker wrote and presented an offer on the property on behalf of the buyer that was substantially similar to an offer written by Intro Broker within a short period of time.
 X If the two offers are not close in substance or time, this would move to neutral.
-5 .
-A significant amount of time elapsed between the time Intro Broker last showed a property and Closing Broker wrote an offer on the same property.
-X 6 .
-Intro Broker provided significant information about the specific property, its neighborhood, value of the property, financing and other issues over a period X Although the amount of time spent is not the test, a great amount of activity on this specific property could mean

-O of time.
-Intro Broker significantly contributed to the buyer's interest in theproperty.
-Closing Broker wrote and negotiated the offer and performed all the services during escrow.
+5. A significant amount of time elapsed between the time Intro Broker last showed a property and Closing Broker wrote an offer on the same property.
+X 6.
+Intro Broker provided significant information about the specific property, its neighborhood, value of the property, financing and other issues over a period of time.
+X Although the amount of time spent is not the test, a great amount of activity on this specific property could mean Intro Broker significantly contributed to the buyer's interest in the property.
+7. Closing Broker wrote and negotiated the offer and performed all the services during escrow.
 X Consideration should be given to how Closing Broker entered the transaction.
 Buyer's Choice 8.
 Intro Broker does not keep in touch with buyer after a period of time.
 X Consideration should be given as to whether the broker attempted to make contact but the buyer would not respond.
-9 .
-Intro Broker is the listing broker.
-As a result of Intro Broker providing agency disclosure, the buyer elects to have separate representation.
-X 10.
-Buyer is dissatisfied with Intro Broker due to the broker's professional abilities or conduct.
-Examples could include misrepresentationsor failure to disclose, lack of knowledge with an area or type of property, being non- responsive to the client/buyer by failing to be timely or return calls, disclosures of conflicts of interest, self-dealing or negotiating skills.
+9. Intro Broker is the listing broker.
+As a result f Intro Broker providing agency disclosure, the buyer elects to have separate representation.
 X